adj59-dev/adj59-dev.github.io/_posts/reading-nielsen-and-chuang:-chapter-5.md

 # Reading Nielsen and Chuang: Chapter 5

 I just finished reading Chapter 5 of *Quantum Computation and Quantum Information* by Nielsen and Chuang.
-I also finished Appendix 2 and Appendix 4, which the authors refference at the beginning of section 5.3, to make sure I had the needed background in group theory and number theory.
+I also worked through section A2.1 of Appendix 2 and all of Appendix 4.
+The authors refferenced Appendix 4 at the beginning of section 5.3 to make sure the reader had sufficient backgroun in number theory before starting the section.
+While working through Appendix 4, I realized that I needed to learn some group theory before continuing and so went to Appendix 2 which was very helpful until I got to A2.2 on representations, where I begain to struggle.
+Fortunatly, A2.1 had all I needed to complete Appendix 4 and get back to Chapter 5.
+I have purchased *Group Theory and Its Application to Physical Problems* by Morton Hamermesh and plan to work through it alongside this book.

 ## Navigation